MediaArea/MediaConch/Interviews/Highlights-Lewetz.md

-PREFORMA Interview: Highlights
-Hermann Lewetz, Peter Bubestinger
+# Interview with Hermann Lewetz, Peter Bubestinger

-12/16/2014
+Date: 12/16/2014

-Dave, Jerome, Tessa
+Interviewers: Dave, Jerome, Tessa

 Dave: why did you decide to use FFV1 and not Matroska